The power or irritation of website pop-ups

-If you ask consumers how irritating website pop-ups are from a scale of 0 to 10, a very large proportion will answer "10.
-Pop-ups are often used to offer discounts, ask questions or give permission for cookie policy.
+If you ask consumers how irritating website popups are from a scale of 0 to 10, a very large proportion will answer "10.
+Popups are often used to offer discounts, ask questions or consent to cookie policies.
 It does not directly contribute to the ultimate goal of the customer journey.

-With AdPage Pop-ups, you can go just a step further.
+With AdPage Popups, you can go the extra mile.
 Merely offering a discount may be a rather short-sighted way to convince your target audience of your product or service.

 If you go searching the Internet for website popup inspiration, you'll see that most websites (such as Hubspot) reference examples with discounts.
 However, there are many alternatives to consider that are much more responsive to your customer journey.
 In this article, we dive further into this.